CNApy Guide

 Reaction boxes can be put on the map by dragging over them from the reactions list.

 You can adjust the box size with the keyboard shortcuts Ctrl + + and Ctrl + -.
 You can move the reaction box to the desired position by dragging them on their handles.
 If you want to move all reaction boxes together, press Ctrl while dragging.
-In addition, you can set a specific (pixel-wise) position by right-clicking on a reaction box and selecting “set box position…”.
+You can also set a specific (pixel-wise) position by right-clicking on a reaction box and selecting “set box position…”.

 Positioning a big number of reaction boxes can be tiresome.
 Therefore, CNApy allows you to load and save reaction box positions via the Map menu.
 This facilitates reuse among similar projects.